-C16.
-Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date): By (date): Other: C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): Must reply by May 1 or within Other: [if !supportLineBreakNewLine] [endif] Deadline for housing deposit (MM/DD): Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part No C18.
+Reduced Can on-line application fee be waived for applicants with financial need?
+Yes No C14.
+Application closing date Does your institution have an application closing date?
+Yes No Application closing date (fall): Priority date: C15.
+Are first-time, first-year students accepted for terms other than the fall? \checkmark Yes \checkmark No C16.
+Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date): By (date): Other: as submitted C17.
+Reply policy for admitted applicants (fill in one only) C1.
+Reply policy for duminated applicants (in the one only) Must reply by (date): No set date: Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MM/DD): Amount of housing deposit: \$35.00 Refundable if student does not enroll?
+Yes, in full Yes, in part No - No C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?
-Yes No If yes, maximum period of postponement: C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Yes No C20.
-Common application: Question removed from CDS.
-(Initiated during t006-t007 cycle) Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes No If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2011 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ▼ Yes □ No If "yes," please complete the following: Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Yes No If yes, maximum period of postponement: 1 Year C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, firsttime, first-year (freshman) students one year or more before high school graduation?
+Yes No be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+Yes No If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2013 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ightharpoons Yes $ ightharpoons$ No If "yes," please complete the following: Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
 Yes No D. TRANSFER ADMISSION Fall Applicants D1.
-Does your institution enroll transfer students? ✓ Yes No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-Yes No D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2011.
+Does your institution enroll transfer students?
+Yes No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
+Ves No D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2013.